Loopring/protocols/packages/loopring_v3/DESIGN.md

     return TOKEN_REGISTRATION_FEE_IN_LRC_BASE.add(TOKEN_REGISTRATION_FEE_IN_LRC_DELTA.mul(tokens.length));
 }
 ```

-We also add the token to the onchain TokenRegistry merkle tree.
-This way we can verify the burn rate of the token in the circuit.
-Because the merkle tree can be updated at any time onchain (without the operator knowing), older merkle tree roots remain valid for a short period of time (currently 5 minutes).

-We only store the burn rate in the merkle tree to make the circuit as simple as possible.
-If a token tier needs to be downgraded someone needs to call `updateBurnRate` function of the TokenRegistry to update the burn rate in the merkle tree.
+Burnrates are stored onchain in `TokenRegistry`.
 3 tokens are pre-registered and have a fixed tier:
 - ETH: tier 3
 - WETH: tier 3
 - LRC: tier 1